sunshine17/vue-element-admin/README.md

 ## Introduction

-[vue-element-admin](https://panjiachen.github.io/vue-element-admin) is a production-ready front-end solution for admin interfaces.
+This is a production-ready front-end solution for admin interfaces.
 It is based on [vue](https://github.com/vuejs/vue) and uses the UI Toolkit [element-ui](https://github.com/ElemeFE/element).

-**The current version is `v4.0+` build on `vue-cli`.
-If you find a problem, please put [issue](https://github.com/PanJiaChen/vue-element-admin/issues/new).
-If you want to use the old version , you can switch branch to [tag/3.11.0](https://github.com/PanJiaChen/vue-element-admin/tree/tag/3.11.0), it does not rely on `vue-cli`**

 **This project does not support low version browsers (e.g. IE).
 Please add polyfill by yourself.**